Free and Fast Shipping Free & Fast Shipping

 How Many Watts does a Refrigerator Use?

-With power interruptions being so rampant in the U.S. in the previous years, you’ve probably thought about getting a generator to have a backup power supply for your house.
-And we’re guessing that one of your top requirements is a generator that can support charging your devices and your refrigerator – because of course, you don’t want to deal with food spoilage in case the blackout goes on for days.
+With power interruptions being so rampant in the U.S. in recent years, you’ve probably considered getting a generator for backup power supply One of your top requirements is likely a generator that can support charging your devices and your refrigerator, especially since you need to know how many watts a refrigerator uses to avoid food spoilage during prolonged blackouts.

 If you’re planning to buy a power generator, it’s essential to determine the required watts for your electronics and appliances.
 In this article, we’ll teach you how to compute your refrigerator’s power consumption and provide recommendations for a generator that will keep your fridge operating even during longer power outages.